Homebrew/homebrew-governance/2020-plc-minutes.md

 # Minutes

 - 2020-03-24
   Markus Reiter proposed that @core-code, @ran-dall and @suschizu be invited to join Homebrew as members.
   Motion carried unanimously.

+- 2020-03-31
+  Jonathan Chang proposed to approve maintainer grant requests.
+  Motion carried unanimously.
+  Jonathan Chang proposed to increase the total award limit to $2000. tMotion carried unanimously.